CON

 Reform UK Competition

 Reform UK polling at 28% directly threatens the Conservative vote base.
-Many 2019 Tory voters who switched to Reform in 2024 have not returned, particularly on immigration.
+Many 2019 Tory voters who switched to Reform in 2024 have not returned, particularly on immigration and economic management.

 Trust on the Economy

 After 14 years in government, the Conservatives still struggle to rebuild economic credibility.
-Labour and Reform UK both poll ahead on economic management in some surveys.
+The government's fiscal record is a recurring vulnerability that Badenoch must address.

 Lib Dem Threat in South

 The Liberal Democrats won dozens of safe Conservative seats in 2024.
-Winning them back requires appealing to socially moderate voters, potentially at odds with the rightward shift.
+Winning them back requires appealing to socially moderate voters, potentially at odds with the rightward shift under Badenoch.

 Path to a Majority